-Argo Management Services Limited is a service company and fellow group company of the Managing Agency, which operates a defined contribution pension scheme.
+Argo Management Services Limited is a service company which operates a defined contribution pension scheme.
 Pension contributions are recharged to group companies and the Syndicate based on employees' time and are included within net operating expenses.

 2. SEGMENTAL ANALYSIS

 An analysis of the underwriting result before investment return is set out below: